 Do you often find yourself asking, “why should I recycle?”
 Or maybe, “why is this dumpster rental company asking me to recycle?”
 Well, the answer is simple and that is because recycling is the answer to making the environment a better place for future generations.
 When you recycle your materials, you are giving them a new life and keeping them from entering landfills where they can stay for years to come.

 Is it wrong for a dumpster company such as Budget Dumpster to promote recycling?
 No!
 Why would it be?
 We care about the environment just as much as the next guy.
-We have worked with food advocate Rob Greenfield to dumpster dive for edible food and we are currently running a GoPro giveaway contest on Facebook for the person who shows us how they recycle.
+We have worked with food advocate Rob Greenfield to dumpster dive for edible food.

 Recycling can be seen in many different aspects such as taking something you no longer need and transforming it into something else or by taking your recycling to a recycling plant.
 The act of transforming your recycling is a process known as “upcycling.”
 You can upcycle just about anything, you can turn plastic spoons into a lamp shade, a door into a swing or old t-shirts into a blanket.
 Whatever old items you have, there is a DIY project out there specifically for it.